Industrial Engineering and Management

 Upon graduation, IE students will be able to demonstrate:

-• an ability to apply knowledge of mathematics, science and engineering to model, optimize and evaluate integrated systems of people, technology and information.
+• An ability to apply knowledge of mathematics, science, and engineering to model, optimize and evaluate integrated systems of people, technology and information.

-• an ability to design and conduct experiments, as well as to analyze and interpret data.
+• An ability to design and conduct experiments, as well as to analyze and interpret data.

-• an ability to design a system, component or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability.
+• An ability to design a system, component or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability.

-• an ability to function on multidisciplinary engineering teams.
+• An ability to function on multidisciplinary engineering teams.

-• an ability to identify, formulate and solve engineering problems and to develop integrated solutions to large-scale, sociotechnical problems through quantitative models.
+• An ability to identify, formulate and solve engineering problems and to develop integrated solutions to large-scale, sociotechnical problems through quantitative models.

-• an understanding of professional and ethical responsibility.
+• An understanding of professional and ethical responsibility.

-• an ability to communicate effectively in oral and written form.
+• An ability to communicate effectively in oral and written form.

-• recognition of the need for, and ability to engage in, lifelong learning.
+• Recognition of the need for, and ability to engage in, lifelong learning.

-• knowledge of contemporary issues.
+• Knowledge of contemporary issues.

-• an ability to use the techniques, skills and modern engineering tools necessary for engineering practice.
+• An ability to use the techniques, skills and modern engineering tools necessary for engineering practice.

 IE Program Requirements